ewels/tallphil.co.uk/_posts/2016-05-26-writing-good-log-files.md

 }
 ```

-By contrast, this output is trivial to find.
-Once found, it can be parsed
+These files can be easily found and parsed in a single line of code.
-in a single line of code. `cmd_info.json` lists the input files, the
+`cmd_info.json` lists the input files, the
 parameters, the version of the software and other key information.
 To be fair,
 Salmon was written with single-cell data in mind so the authors expected it
 to be run on thousands of samples, making machine parsing inevitable.